 Various high-profile tech companies such as Google, Facebook, HTC, and others are focusing more resources on developing additional and sophisticated HMD’s for standalone VR.
 At Aniwaa, we think the future of VR does exist in increasingly wireless yet powerful virtual reality experiences via standalone VR headsets.

 We have provided a comprehensive overview of the virtual reality market to present the best all-in-one virtual reality headsets available.

 For a comprehensive overview of the range of headsets available, read our types of VR headsets guide.

-*MSRP: manufacturer's suggested retail price.
-These prices are subject to change over time and from one country to another.
+*Price: manufacturer's suggested retail price in USD.
+These prices are subject to change over time and from one country to another (taxes, shipping fees, etc.).

 Overview of the best standalone VR headsets

 Furthermore, most standalone VR headsets only offer 3DoF, hence a less immersive VR experience for the user.
 (See our glossary of terms for VR, AR, and MR).

 The inclusion of controllers has become more standard for this VR category.
 Handheld controllers allow for user better interaction with the content and depending on the DoF (Degrees of Freedom), the better the immersion in the VR experience.